senner007/jumbleScramblePluginPointer/readme.txt

 + No longer uses jquery plugin structure.
 Instantiate object using new keyword.
 Ex var myList = new JumbleScramble(divElem, options)
 + Examples of add and remove method calls
 + option to fire layoutComplete after all instances have been initialized
++ Animation speed logic to determine when to speed up animations.

 Fixed:
 + allow dragging and dropping over other instances - Fixed